Community Project Funding Fiscal Year 2022 Submissions

 Purpose: Interstate 675 and the Grange Hall Road corridors provide a vital link to Wright-Patterson Air Force Base.
 With the growth of this area over time, including major defense industry contractors, additional missions at the installation, and the construction of a regional hospital, this corridor now experiences significant traffic delays during peak travel times and a higher crash rate.
 To improve safety, traffic flow, and access to Wright-Patterson Air Force Base, the existing half interchange at Grange Hall Road and Interstate 675 needs to be upgraded to a full access interchange.
 The proposed funding would be used to complete a Conceptual Alternates Study and an Interchange Modification Study that are required to advance this needed improvement with the Ohio Department of Transportation.

-Proposed Recipient: Air Force Research Laboratory, 711th Human Performance Wing, Airman Systems Directorate, located at 2610 Seventh Street, Building 441, Wright Patterson Air Force Base, OH 45433.
+Proposed Recipient: Wright Patterson Air Force Base / Air Force Materiel Command, located at 4375 Chidlaw Road, Wright Patterson Air Force Base, OH 45433.

 4.Title of Request: Dayton Arcade Renovation Project